 During the course we will be completing several lab exercises with Illustrator, Photoshop and InDesign.
 These exercises will not be graded, but are intended to give you a better understanding of the software tools and to get you ready you for the four projects.
 However, if their quality is exceptional, they can be considered for raising grades in particular cases.
-You can also lose points for not completing them on time.
+You can also lose points in your overall final grade for not completing them on time.
 We will do in-class reviews both of exercises and projects.